 COASTAL DECOR

-Looking for coastal decor and coastal design ideas?
-A coastal look can easily be achieved by incorporating a sandy palette, gentle hues of blues and greens with whitewashed accents.
-Nothing says “coastal living” quite like an open living room, oversized sofas, nautical stripes and sea-inspired accents and coastal decor such as ropes, sailboats, and sea-side prints.
+Are you looking for coastal decor and coastal decorating ideas?
+It’s easy to achieve a coastal aesthetic by incorporating a sandy palette, gentle hues of blues, and greens with whitewashed accents.
+Nothing says “coastal living” quite like an open living room, oversized sofas, nautical stripes, sea-inspired accents, and coastal decor such as ropes, sailboats, and seaside prints.

 1. How to choose the right Coastal color scheme to match your style